Absence of positive eigenvalues of magnetic Schr\"odinger operators: Magnetic Schr odinger operators and the Poincar e gauge

 \end{assumption}

 We also need similar conditions on the virial $x\cdot\nabla V$ of the potential.
-Since we don't want to impose strong differentiability conditions on $V$, one has to be a bit careful: The virial $x\cdot\nabla V$ is, at first, a distribution given by the quadratic form
+Since we don't want to impose strong differentiability conditions on $V$, one has to be a bit careful: The virial $x\cdot\nabla V$ is, at first, a distribution.
+When $\varphi\in \calC^\infty_0(\R^d)$, an formal integration by parts argument shows that